Teaching Students to Question the Machine: An AI Literacy Intervention Improves Students' Regulation of LLM Use in a Science Task: Method

+Students' final written answers were scored on a 0--2 rubric: 0 = incorrect, 1 = partially correct, and 2 = correct.
+Exercise-level scores were used in analyses linking regulation behaviors to answer quality.
+Student-level final task performance was computed by summing the six exercise scores and converting the total to a 0--20 scale.

-\subsubsection{Self-reported measures.}
+\subsubsection{Self-reported measures}

 All students completed two questionnaires prior to the exercise phase.
-The first was a GenAI questionnaire adapted from Bernabei et al.~\cite{bernabei2023students} following Abdelghani et al.~\cite{abdelghani2025investigating}, covering six dimensions (Attitude, Trust, Social influence, Fairness \& ethics, Usefulness, Effort \& ease of use; 24 items; 4-point Likert; maximum score = 96).
+The first was a GenAI questionnaire adapted from Bernabei et al.~\cite{bernabei2023students} following Abdelghani et al.~\cite{abdelghani2025investigating}.
+It covered six dimensions: Attitude, Trust, Social influence, Fairness \& ethics, Usefulness, and Effort \& ease of use (24 items; 4-point Likert scale; maximum score = 96).
+It captured students' familiarity with ChatGPT, perceived reliability of its answers, and perceived usefulness for school tasks; for example, items asked whether students knew the limits of ChatGPT and whether they considered its answers reliable.
 Because this adapted version has not been formally validated for this age group, GenAI self-reports were treated as secondary and interpreted cautiously.
-The second was the Jr. MAI~\cite{kim2017establishing}, a measure developed for middle-school populations assessing metacognitive knowledge and regulation of cognition (18 items; 5-point Likert; maximum score = 90).
-We refer to these measures as GenAI self-reports and metacognitive self-reports throughout the paper; full item wording and scoring details are provided in SM~S2.
-Questionnaires served two purposes.
-First, GenAI and metacognitive self-report scores were used as individual-difference predictors to test whether students’ self-perceptions were associated with task performance.
-Second, in the intervention group only, GenAI self-reports were collected both before and after the workshop as a secondary outcome to assess whether the workshop changed these self-reported dimensions.